JJSax/jjui-love2d/README.md

    - Versatile: you can pass image as path to the image, or the image itself.
    - And more!
 See wiki for usage.
   ##
-  ###### Circle Buttons: have same features as rectangle buttons
   ##
   ###### Sliders:
-   - Set verticle or horizontal sliders.
+   - Set sliders at any angle.
    - Customize colors and knob image.
+   - Can set range to any numbers, default 0-1 float.
-   - Can lock cursor to the slider for easy scrolling.
+   - Can set knob to show only on hover
+  ##
   ##
   ###### Scrolling library:
    - Lightweight.